 Werner E. van Zyl received B.Sc. and M.Sc. degrees in Chemistry in South Africa.
 He earned a PhD degree in Chemistry from Texas A&M University, USA, in 1998.
 He was a postdoctoral associate in the Inorganic Materials Science group and MESA+ Research Institute at the University of Twente, The Netherlands (1999-2003), after which he started his independent research career.
+He is currently Professor of Chemistry at the University of KwaZulu-Natal, Westville Campus.
 His research interests include biomass usage and conversions (sugarcane, lignin and cellulose-based materials), water purification and desalination processes, fabrication of transparent and flexible solar cells, and aspects of artificial photosynthesis.
 Inorganic chemistry topics include Biomimetic Nanomaterials Chemistry; Catalysis; Solid State Luminescence Compounds; Metal Hydride Clusters.